jy0000/fritter-backend/README.md

 [comment]: <> (TODO: displayType type should be a DisplayType interface that is implemented in Default,Dark,Accessible)

+[comment]: <> (QUESTION: Is session defined as how long they are logged in or new window?
+Can they have multiple sessions?
+Probably not.
+So if a user is in default they enter a new incognito session and is in that session until they leave that session. when they go on the page again they will still be in incognito mode)

 <details markdown = "1">
 <summary>IncognitoSession</summary>